antmbraun/antological/content/blog/software/automating-gatsby-blog-post-creation-with-python/automating-gatsby-blog-post-creation-with-python.md

     main()
 ```

-Hopefully someone finds it useful!
+Hopefully someone finds it useful.

+Other things I want to automate for this blog:
+- Meta description, meta image, and post title creation using generative AI
+- Crossposting to Reddit and X